vancetran/starter/README.md

-starter
+Starter
 =======

 A starter template for my projects.
+Will condense and refine my favorite Grunt and boilerplate techniques here.